Milecastle 0

-Milecastle 0 is a possible milecastle of the Roman Hadrian's Wall which may have preexisted the fort of Segedunum.
+Milecastle 0 is a possible milecastle of the Roman Hadrian's Wall which may have preexisted the fort of Segedunum at Wallsend, at the eastern end of the Wall.
 Although its existence has been suggested by historian Peter Hill, no evidence of this milecastle has been found.
 It is not known whether the decision to establish forts on the line of the wall predated the decision to extend the wall to Wallsend, so it is possible that this milecastle was never built.
+Alternatively it may have been built and later completely demolished.

 Construction

 Nothing is known of the construction of Milecastle 0.

 Excavations and investigations

 No excavations or investigations have taken place specifically for Milecastle 0.
 No evidence has been found during excavation of Segedunum.

 Associated turrets

 Each milecastle on Hadrian's Wall had two associated turret structures.
 These turrets were positioned approximately one-third and two-thirds of a Roman mile to the west of the Milecastle, and would probably have been manned by part of the milecastle's garrison.
 The turrets associated with Milecastle 0 are known as Turret 0A and Turret 0B.